The Lost Sci-Fi Podcast restores and narrates forgotten and underrated vintage science fiction short stories from the Golden Age of science fiction.

 You never know, when you start a podcast, if anyone will ever hear your voice.
 But people listened.
 You listened.
 And you told others.
 You shared episodes.
 You posted online.
 You left glowing reviews.
 You helped build this little podcast into something bigger than I ever imagined.

-Today, four years later, we have listeners in almost every country in the world.
-We’ve hit #1 in 34 countries.
+Today, a little more than four years later, we have listeners in almost every country in the world.
+We’ve hit #1 in 43 countries.
 Around 35,000 people listen every month.
 That isn’t just an audience — it’s a community.
 A family of people who love these stories as much as I do.

 And here’s the truth I don’t say often: